phisn/algebraic-server-reconciliation/docs/main.typ

   ),
 )

 Our proposed algebraic server reconciliation method, whose theoretical basis was introduced in #ref(<algebraic-reconciliation>), offers an alternative designed to avoid this repetitive prediction overhead.
 This method relies on representing game state changes as "delta states."
-For algebraic reconciliation to work effectively, these delta states need to possess certain well-defined mathematical properties, specifically those of an Abelian group, as detailed in our theory section.
+For algebraic reconciliation to work effectively, these delta states need to possess certain well-defined mathematical properties, specifically those of an abelian group, as detailed in our theory section.
 In essence, this means the deltas can be reliably combined, effectively undone, and the sequence of their combination does not alter the final result, much like arithmetic operations on numbers.
 When these conditions are met, corrections to the client's predicted state can often be calculated and applied as a single, direct adjustment, rather than requiring a full re-simulation of past inputs.

 The implementation of algebraic reconciliation within the client-side networking layer primarily modifies how the reconciliation module processes incoming server changes and updates the client's predicted part of the world.
 The client's prediction logic, when handling local player inputs, conceptualizes its effects as a series of "predicted deltas."
 The prediction module tracks the cumulative outcome of these locally generated deltas, effectively maintaining the client's speculative view of the game state built upon the last acknowledged server state.

 Concurrently, the client receives authoritative state updates from the server, also in the form of deltas.
 When such an authoritative server delta arrives, the reconciliation module's task is to compute a "correction delta."
 This is achieved by comparing the server's authoritative delta for a given time period with the net predicted delta that the client had generated for that same period.
 The discrepancy between these two deltas isolates the misprediction.
 This "difference," which is itself a delta, forms the required correction.
-The ability to reliably calculate this correction delta hinges on the algebraic (Abelian group) properties of the delta states, which allow for a meaningful "subtraction" or "inversion" of the predicted deltas relative to the server's authoritative ones, as outlined in #ref(<algebraic-reconciliation>).
+The ability to reliably calculate this correction delta hinges on the algebraic (abelian group) properties of the delta states, which allow for a meaningful "subtraction" or "inversion" of the predicted deltas relative to the server's authoritative ones, as outlined in #ref(<algebraic-reconciliation>).

 Once this single correction delta is determined, it is applied directly to the client's current predicted part of the world.
 This direct application adjusts the client's state to more accurately reflect the server's view, effectively integrating the server's information without the need to rewind and individually re-process past local inputs.
 This avoidance of extensive input re-simulation is a key advantage over the rollback method.
 While the re-simulation of old inputs is bypassed, the client naturally continues to apply new local inputs via the prediction logic to its newly corrected state to maintain immediate responsiveness.
-It's important to note that for this process to function, the prediction module must maintain a record of the predicted deltas it has generated, as this information is essential for calculating the correction delta.
+It is important to note that for this process to function, the prediction module must maintain a record of the predicted deltas it has generated, as this information is essential for calculating the correction delta.
 This is distinct from rollback reconciliation's requirement to store the raw inputs themselves for potential re-simulation.

 By directly adjusting the predicted state through these well-behaved delta manipulations, the algebraic approach can offer a more computationally efficient reconciliation process.
 This is particularly beneficial when the game state can be effectively represented by deltas that adhere to the required algebraic properties, as this allows for the direct calculation and application of corrections.